A look at diastolic blood pressure

 Tale of two numbers

-The two blood pressure numbers measure the heart at work and rest.
+The two blood pressure numbers measure the heart at work and at rest.
 Systolic pressure is the pressure in the arteries when the heart contracts to pump blood throughout the body.
 The higher the number, the harder the heart works to pump blood.

 Exceptions to the rules

 However, there are exceptions.
-While systolic pressure tends to increase with age as blood vessels weaken and narrow, diastolic pressure declines after age 50.
+While systolic pressure tends to increase with age as blood vessels weaken and narrow, diastolic pressure often declines after age 50.

 Why?
 Arteries become less elastic with age.
 If they become too stiff, arteries that expand with the systolic push of blood have a harder time springing back between heartbeats, which causes diastolic blood pressure to drop.